Sierrahart/InteractivePlots-MLR/README.md

 *Note: Import section of python script will require 1-2 minutes to run for first use*

-**Please be aware that this package contains the tools required to prepare interactive figures but it may not include all necessary tools for data preparation (data splits, scaling etc.)**
+**Please be aware that this package contains the tools required to prepare interactive figures and some modeling applications but may not include all necessary transformations or tests**

 ## Supported HoloViews Functions (and Current Uses)
 [HoloViews Reference Gallery](https://holoviews.org/reference/index.html/ "HoloViews Reference Gallery")